Challenges Rural Organizations May Face in Seeking Philanthropy Support

 but Tough: Nonprofits in Rural America

-Compares the nonprofit sector in rural and urban America and describes some key barriers faced by rural nonprofits.
+Compares the nonprofit sector in rural and urban America and describes some key barriers faced by

 Author(s): Neuhoff, A. & Dunckelman, A.